-- 1. Purchase renewable electricity for the Council, beginning in 2020-21; - 2.
-In 2021-22, review the feasibility of purchasing 'green' gas for the Council's buildings; - 3.
-When replacing heating systems in buildings, or including systems in new Council developments, our default option will be low-carbon alternatives to gas/coal/oil based heating systems. - 4.
-In 2020-24, review the establishment of a recycling fund to deliver renewable energy or energy efficiency projects, and prioritise in the Council's capital programme improving the energy efficiency of public sector buildings through measures such as improved insulation. - The Council will deliver Phase 2 of the Council's LED streetlight replacement programme, reducing energy demand and speeding the achievement of carbon neutrality in the Council's own operations. - 6.
-The Council will make available a Climate Emergency Fund, which among other uses will provide opportunities to expand community energy provision. - 7.
-Ensure that the energy efficiency of the Council's own industrial and commercial assets improves in order to support the delivery of the Council's own 2030 carbon neutrality target, further information is available in the Carbon Management Plan.
+- 1. Purchase renewable electricity for the Council, beginning in 2020-21. - 2.
+In 2021-22, review the feasibility of purchasing 'green' gas for the Council's buildings. - 3.
+When replacing heating systems in buildings, or including systems in new Council developments, our default option will be low-carbon alternatives to gas/coal/oil-based heating systems. - 4.
+In 2020-24, review the establishment of a recycling fund to deliver renewable energy or energy efficiency projects, and prioritise in the Council's capital programme improving the energy efficiency of public sector buildings through measures such as improved insulation. - 5.
+The Council will deliver Phase 2 of the Council's LED streetlight replacement programme, reducing energy demand and speeding the achievement of carbon neutrality in the Council's own operations. - 6.
+The Council will make available a Climate Emergency Fund in 2020-21, which among other uses will provide opportunities to expand community energy provision.